OctoPrint/OctoPrint-MQTT/README.md

 ## TODO

-  * Add support for allowing SSL connections to brokers
-  * Allow to specify the MQTT protocol version to use
   * Add LWT
   * Generate client identifier based on OctoPrint instance
   * Placeholders in base topic to distinguish between instances by path?